Snatch Straps, Winch Rigging Accessories, Hi-lift Jack Accessories, Recovery Boards, Shackles, and other Commonly Used Recovery Gear

 The most expensive single piece of recovery gear I have is the Warn Winch with a synthetic line and 10,000-pound capacity.
 At the end of the day, I’ve seen various articles on what size winch to buy and the general recommendation is 150%+ of the weight of the vehicle.
 That should be enough pulling power to get out of deep mud.

 There is also a lot of articles comparing synthetic and steel winch lines.
-The synthetic line is more expensive but it’s much lighter than steel, will not store potential energy under load and not snap like a rubber band if it breaks.
+The synthetic line is more expensive but it’s much lighter than steel, will not store potential energy under load and snap like a rubber band if it breaks.
 It is much easier to work with than steel since it won’t develop sharp burs that can do some real damage to your hands.
-Steel is much more resistant to abrasion, more durable and not affected by ultraviolet light.
+Steel is much more resistant to abrasion, more durable, and not affected by ultraviolet light.
 All things you need to consider when using a synthetic line.

 If the winch vehicle needs pulling you will need to attach to a stationary object.
 If that’s another vehicle, you will again need to use shackles as noted above.
 You can also attach to a tree, a large rock or to the ground itself with different gear:

 To attach to a tree, it’s best to use a tree saver.
 The one I have (shown in the picture) is a 3inch wide, 8-foot-long blue strap that goes around the tree.
 Using the winch line can damage the tree or the line itself.
 I prefer to use a soft shackle to link the tree saver to the winch line but any shackle will work.
+Just make sure you understand how to attach a hard shackle to a soft strap before winching.

 Hi-lift Jack and Accessories